EnoSkyFire/MyGModCollection/Starfall/MyLibs/Async/Shared/README.md

-# Asynchronous Client Library For Starfall
+# Asynchronous Shared Library For Starfall

 ## Example 1: Thread race game with 2 threads
 In this example two threads will be made that are called ThreadA and ThreadB.